outbit/pivportal/docker/README.md

 In the running docker instance, you are required to:

 - Copy CA and intermediate certificates (in x509 PEM format) in /etc/ssl/private/pivportalCA.crt.
-- Edit /etc/pivportal-server.conf and add the Designated Names you authorize to use the application.
+- Edit /etc/pivportal-server.conf and add the Designated Names (DN) you authorize to use the application and what *nix username it maps to.
 The file includes examples.

 In the running docker instance, it is recommended to: